 For voters who solely consume mainstream media only 28% are aware of the WikiLeaks emails and of those, only 8% are aware of the content.
 For these voters Clinton leads Trump by +8.

 Minority voters are less likely to consume alternative media (only 14%) and are less likely to be aware of the email leak (only 18% for males, 9% for females).
 Even with this group, enthusiasm is down 63 points compared to October 2008.

 On other fronts, the counter-narrative [against Trump] is failing as well.
 Most heavy consumers of social media understand that the allegations against Donald Trump of sexual misconduct have largely been debunked (77%).
 We understand that communications strategies in that space have been unable to reduce the impact of this messaging.
 Worse, among white males in telephone polling 93% of them either approve (72%) or strongly approve (21%) of Donald Trump’s hot-mic tape.

 Information suppression by her friendly media was crucial for campaign, but the inconvenient truth was getting out via the very social media she still blames on phantom Russians.

-Note how the bad numbers have been hidden, maybe to prevent the ashtrays from being hurled.
-Also witness the evidence of the admitted failure to paint Donald Trump negatively while Hillary came off as a sickly, damaged, mean candidate.
+Note the admitted failure to paint Donald Trump negatively while Hillary came off as a sickly, damaged, mean candidate.